nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007182026/README.md

 - converted https://github.com/nicholas-long/kb to zettelkasten with bash and awk scripts
 - started adding zettels and implementing command simultaneously
+- click the parent directory of this README to view files

 ` zet/20221007182026/README.md `